rubycas/rubycas-client/README.txt

 ==== Defining a 'logout' action

 Your Rails application's controller(s) will probably have some sort of logout function.
-In it you will likely reset the user's session for your application, and then redirect to the CAS server's logout URL.
-Here's an example of how to do this:
+Here you can do any necessary local cleanup, and then call <tt>CASClient::Frameworks::Rails::Filter.logout(controller)</tt>.
+For example:

   class ApplicationController < ActionController::Base

     # ...

     def logout
-      reset_session
-      redirect_to CASClient::Frameworks::Rails::Filter.client.logout_url(request.referer)
+      # optionally do some local cleanup here
+      # ...
+      CASClient::Frameworks::Rails::Filter.logout(self)
     end
   end

-Passing the <tt>request.referer</tt> value as the parameter allows the client to build a logout URL that links back to the original service URL.
-You can of course provide any other URL as the parameter here.
+By default, the logout method will clear the local Rails session, do some local CAS cleanup, and redirect to the CAS logout page.
+Additionally, the <tt>request.referer</tt> value from the <tt>controller</tt> instance is passed to the CAS server as a 'destination' parameter.
+This allows RubyCAS server to provide a follow-up login page allowing the user to log back in to the service they just logged out from using a different username and password.
+Other CAS server implemenations may use this 'destination' parameter in different ways.

 ==== Gatewayed (i.e. optional) authentication